Degrees and Certifications:

 For APES students...

-If you are an ice hockey player or intend on becoming an ice hockey player, please contact me.
-Again (I sound like a broken record) but this is all in the process of changing this year.
-I am not sure what the final decision will be on an ice hockey season, but would still love to hear from anyone interested in playing.
-Anyway, I am the school-based, assistant head coach for the Kent Island High School Varsity and Junior Varsity ice hockey teams.
-We are a program that currently has over 40 students involved and are growing EVERY year.
+If you are an ice hockey player or intend on becoming an ice hockey player, please contact me!
+I am the school-based, assistant coach for the Kent Island High School Varsity and Junior Varsity ice hockey teams.
+We take players of all skill levels - from the kid who has played since he was three, to the kid that wants to start as a junior or senior, all are welcome!
+In other words, there is NO experience necessary for you to join the team.
+All we ask for is enthusiasm and a positive attitude!
+We'll take care of the rest.
 If you want any information at all, please ask!
-We take players of all skill levels - from the kid who has played since he was three, to the kid that wants to start as a junior or senior, all are welcome!

-I also work with Mrs. Callie Isenberg as the NHS advisers.
-This is my fifth year with the program and we are working diligently to keep getting more activities and events put into our club's calendar.
+I also work with Mrs. Andrea Schulte as the NHS advisers.
+This is my sixth year with the program and we are working diligently to keep acquiring more activities and events to put into our club's calendar.
 For more information on National Honor Society - how to become a member, what the requirements are, what the benefits are, etc. - please e-mail me!
-We have a great program with a lot of amazing students and are actively seeking out ways for us to be more involved in the school and the local communtiy despite our circumstances.
+We have a great program with a lot of amazing students and are actively seeking out ways for us to be more involved in the school and the local community.

 If there are EVER any questions about grades or a lack of understanding about material, please, let me know.
 I am more than willing to work with anyone, BUT I need you to make the effort.
 Simply reach out to me, and we will make something work.
 I love getting questions and trying to figure out the answers together, so make sure that during class you are open to thinking and applying new ideas.